 Fill in each gap by typing in the best word from the word family listed for each number.
 For #1. use forms of ‘excite’, 2. achieve, 3. surprise, 4. tolerate, 5. rest, 6. employ, 7. help, 8. emphasize, 9.neglect, 10 tire.

-(Look at the word formation examples above if you are not sure which form to use.)
+(Look at the word formation examples above if you are not sure which form to use.
+See the yellow box for the forms of surprise.)
 Then press “check” to see if your answers are correct.
 If not, try again.
 Be sure to check your spellings.

 Example: 1.
 Calm people like Jane are not usually excitable, but she chattered excitedly about her new boyfriend.